ttanvirr/drf-oasis-task-manager/README.md

         permission_classes = [permissions.IsAuthenticated]
    ```

-We didn't add a permission class to the `UserRegistration` view, because we want unauthenticated users to be able to register.
+We don't add a permission class to `UserRegistration` because unauthenticated users must be able to create an account.

 [⬆️ Return to Table of contents](#table-of-contents)